mfoo/libyear-maven-plugin/README.md

 # libyear-maven-plugin

-This Maven plugin implements the [libyear](https://libyear.com/) dependency freshness measure.
-It can be executed standalone or included as part of your build.
+This Maven plugin implements the [libyear](https://libyear.com/) dependency freshness measure, showing you how many years behind the latest version each of your dependencies are.

 When executed, you'll see an output like this for each of your modules:
 ```